 The face usually reveals the first visible signs of aging.
-Both gravity and loss of volume effect facial features resulting in sagging skin along the jawline (jowls) and neck.
+Both gravity and loss of volume affect facial features resulting in sagging skin along the jawline (jowls) and neck.

 Men and women contemplating facelift (or rhytidectomy) surgery do so for many reasons, including the concern of looking older than they feel.
-The extent of how a person ages is determined by factors such as genetics, exposure to environmental elements and the normal activities of living.
+The extent to how a person ages is determined by factors such as genetics, exposure to environmental elements, and the normal activities of living.
 But you can rest easy, as we're one of the premier providers of facelifts in the Grand Rapids area!

 What Can a Facelift Improve?

-A facelift is your right choice if you have visible aging signs on the face and the neck, including:
+A facelift is the right choice if you have visible aging signs on the face and the neck, including:

-- deep creases that starts on the nose and extend to the mouth corners
+- Deep creases that start on the nose and extend to the mouth corners

 Are You a Good Candidate?